PX4/PX4-user_guide/en/computer_vision/collision_avoidance.md

 The feature requires obstacle information from either an external system (sent using the [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) message) or a [distance sensor](../sensor/rangefinders.md) connected to the flight controller.

-> **Warning** *Collision Avoidance* currently only works with a companion computer!
+> **Note** *Collision Avoidance* currently only works with a companion computer!
-  Support for distance sensors on the flight controller is coming soon.
+  Very soon, we hope to also enable it for distance sensors attached to the flight controller.

 The vehicle starts braking as soon as it detects an obstacle.
 The velocity setpoint towards the obstacle is reduced linearly such that it is set to zero at the point when the vehicle reaches the minimum allowed distance.